biffalo/BetterSecDefaults/README.md

 [AZ-BetterSecDefaults-Checker.ps1](https://github.com/biffalo/BetterSecDefaults/blob/main/AZ-BetterSecDefaults-Checker.ps1)

-Optionally you can use the checker script which checks for successful interactive sign-ins from outside USA/MacOS/Linux and displays them when found.
+Optionally you can use the checker script which checks for successful interactive sign-ins from outside USA/MacOS/Linux/Legacy Auth and displays them when found.
 For speed only the last 14 days of logs are checked.

 ![image](https://github.com/user-attachments/assets/c6d3685c-d447-47b9-98e2-6b93b89ed699)